 Jordan M. Taylor, Ph.D.
-(Hon.), CSCS is currently an academic program associate and lecturer at the University of Kansas Edwards Campus in Overland Park, KS.
-Dr. Taylor instructs courses for the undergraduate Exercise Science program.
-He is originally from Dodge City, KS where he began his collegiate studies in 1999 at Dodge City Community College (DCCC) after receiving a football scholarship.
+(Hon.), CSCS is currently the Undergraduate Exercise Science Program Director and a lecturer at the University of Kansas Edwards Campus in Overland Park, KS.
+Dr. Taylor is originally from Dodge City, KS where he began his collegiate studies in 1999 at Dodge City Community College (DCCC) after receiving a football scholarship.
 After 2 years of study at DCCC, Dr. Taylor transferred to Wichita State University and completed both Bachelor of Arts in Exercise Science (2004) and Master of Education in Exercise Science (2006) degrees.
-During his time spent in Wichita, KS, Dr. Taylor was also employed at Player Development Solutions as a strength and conditioning coach/personal trainer, and he played 3 years of professional arena/indoor football with the Wichita Stealth (2003) and Wichita Aviators (2005-2006).
+During his time spent in Wichita, KS, he was also employed at Player Development Solutions as a strength and conditioning coach/personal trainer, and he played 3 years of professional arena/indoor football with the Wichita Stealth (2003) and Wichita Aviators (2005-2006).
 Dr. Taylor moved to Las Vegas, NV in 2006 and served as lead instructor for the National Strength and Conditioning Association Personal Training Certification Program at Professional Fitness Institute (2006-2007).
 At this post-secondary educational institution, he instructed courses in Anatomy & Physiology, Pathology, Kinesiology, Nutrition, and Exercise Prescription.
 Dr. Taylor moved to San Antonio, TX in 2007 where he worked at Pressing On Neuro Fitness as an exercise physiologist providing intense exercise-based training for individuals recovering from a variety of neurological disorders including spinal cord injury, stroke, and traumatic brain injury (TBI).
 In 2015, Dr. Taylor earned his Ph.D. in Rehabilitation Science with honors from the University of Kansas Medical Center.
 He also served as course coordinator for the on-line Applied Musculoskeletal Anatomy course offered to Post-Professional Doctorate of Physical Therapy students while completing his doctoral studies at the University of Kansas Medical Center.

 Dr. Taylor's research interests include investigating the neuroprotective effects of exercise prior to and after TBI.
 He is also interested in studying exercise interventions for promoting recovery from stroke, spinal cord injury, and other neurological disorders and diseases in humans.
 Dr. Taylor has published several manuscripts in peer-reviewed journals examining how exercise and gene therapy may improve TBI outcomes by modulating genes and proteins (i.e., Vascular Endothelial Growth Factor [VEGF], Erythropoietin [EPO], Heme-Oxygenase-1 [HO-1], and Neuroglobin [NGB]) in the brain that are known to protect neurons from cell death following trauma.
 In addition, Dr. Taylor has evaluated the feasibility of using smartphone technology (i.e., Concussion Manager iOS app; Capacity Sports, Inc.) to evaluate neural functions that are commonly impaired post-concussion, and he has studied cardiopulmonary responses to exercise testing in people with chronic stroke.
 Dr. Taylor is an active member of the Society for Neuroscience, American College of Sports Medicine (ACSM), National Strength and Conditioning Association (NSCA), and the American Council on Exercise (ACE).
 He has one beautiful daughter named Aliyah.